-What are the overtime rules in the NFL preseason?
+What Are the Overtime Rules in the NFL Preseason?

 Instead, there is now no overtime in the preseason, with games ending as a tie.
 This decision was made with player welfare in mind.
-With the results from preseason having no impact on the playoffs, there is no need to play to a result.
+With the results from preseason having no impact on the playoffs, there’s no need to play to a result.
 It is unlikely we see this change any time in the future.

 Can an NFL Game End in a Tie?

 Absolutely.
 The only time an NFL game cannot end in a tie is during the postseason.
 However, since the overtime period was shortened in 2017, there have only been six regular-season games that have ended in ties.
 The most recent was during Week 1 of the 2022 season when the Houston Texans and Indianapolis Colts tied 20-20.